thomasnapier/unsupervised-soundscape-segmentation/README.md

 ## Quick start guide

-For most users, the easiest and safest way to inspect the analysis is to use the **existing-data figures and tables notebook**.
+For most users, the easiest and quickest way to inspect the analysis is to use the **existing-data figures and tables notebook**.

 Use this notebook when you want to: